 - Integrate information and proposals on diversity designated courses to make appropriate changes and integrate anti-oppression pedagogy widely in the curriculum.

 The Fellows have been selected and the cohorts have convened.

 Increase number of Baltimore City residents in the undergraduate population

 Develop enrollment strategy to enhance the yield of Baltimore city public, charter, and catholic high school students.

 Conduct Equity Audits

-A three-year equity audit plan will launch in the fall.
+A three-year equity audit plan has launched this fall.
 Equity audits in each division will be centered on policies and practices with the aim to eliminate disparities in student, faculty, staff, and administrator performance and success.